the perfect day to work on a home worthy of God.

 If the walls were made of wood and the hearts of those who worshiped there used the gold to feed the hungry and house the homeless, would God not consider this to be a worthy place to call home?

-Comfortable, welcoming and functional are words that do not translate to expensive, flashy or ostentatious.
-Money spent on unnecessary adornments or luxuries is money not spent to do the work of God here on earth or to spread the Good News.
+Comfortable, welcoming, and functional are words that do not translate to expensive, flashy or ostentatious.
+Money spent on unnecessary adornments or luxuries is money not spent to do the work of God here on earth.

 Do not judge a place of worship by its appearance or by the quality of the cars in the parking lot on Sunday.
 Find out about the work its members perform in God’s name and the prudent and effective use of the funds that are raised.